ArtskydJ/tweet-tweet/README.md

 - `status` is a string or an object
 	- If it is a string, it is the text of your status update.
-	- If it is an object, it can have the parameters specified [here][twitter-update-status-api].
+	- If it is an object, it can have the parameters specified in the [Twitter API][twitter-update-status-api] under the *Parameters* section.
 		- `status` - **Required.** The text of your status update.
 E.g. `'i love my cat. #cats'`
 		- `in_reply_to_status_id` - The ID of an existing status that the update is in reply to.
 Note that the author must be referenced in the `status`.
 E.g. `'@twitter'`
-		- `possibly_sensitive` - If the tweet contains nudity, violence, etc. you should set this to `true`.
+		- `possibly_sensitive` - If the tweet contains nudity, violence, etc. set this to `true`.
 Defaults to `false`.
-		- For more parameters/information, see the [Twitter Update Status API][twitter-update-status-api].
-- `cb(err, response)` is an optional callback function. `response` is the parsed JSON response.
+- `cb(err, response)` is an optional callback function.
+	- `err` is an Error object or null.
+	- `response` is the parsed JSON response.
+See a sample response in the [Twitter API][twitter-update-status-api] under the *Example Result* section.

 ```js
 // Status string vs. status object